Zhenmin-Li/bios611-new/readme.md

 }
 ```

-remove the name of candidates, otherwise it is too large in wordcloud
+remove the name of candidates, otherwise these names will have the top frequency
 "sleepy" is also removed because of "sleepy joe"